Discover more from Quantus tremor est futurus - Actaeon Journal

 19. "Apolitical formula cannot brook an 'and'."

-The apolitical by nature cannot be a formula.
-The maxim must have some infinite quality which no formula can even chip away at.
+The apolitical by nature cannot have a formula, the maxim must have some infinite quality which no formula can even chip away at – the apolitical is formula-setting and formula-dissolving.

 20. "'Clear them out' is the only political formula that can unite dissidents against the current ruling class."